hospice for cancer

 Choosing a Hospice and Palliative Care Organization

-A good hospice and palliative care organization works with the patient’s oncologist and primary care physician to develop a comprehensive care plan.
-Hospice care is covered by Medicare, Medicaid and most private health insurances.
+A good hospice and palliative care organization works with the patient’s oncologist and primary care physician to develop a comprehensive care plan during cancer treatment.
+Medicare, Medicaid and most private health insurance cover hospice care.

 There are many benefits to entering a hospice program for end-of-life care after an advanced cancer diagnosis.
 Some reasons to choose hospice include: